animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 <div class="paragraph">

-To support {data-store-name}'s OQL Query language extensions and preserve portability across different data stores, {sdg-name} adds support for OQL Query extensions by using Java annotations.
+To support GemFire's OQL Query language extensions and preserve portability across different data stores, Spring Data for GemFire adds support for OQL Query extensions by using Java annotations.
 These annotations are ignored by other Spring Data Repository implementations (such as Spring Data JPA or Spring Data Redis) that do not have similar